TU-Coding-Outreach-Group/cog_summer_workshops_2020/plotting_data_in_R/README.md

 # Description

 This tutorial will show you how to plot repeated measures data in R (using ggplot), with a particular focus on visualizing uncertainty in data.
 The current tutorial builds upon the basics of ggplot, showing you how to construct more complex plots for improved understanding of data uncertainty.
-This style of plotting is “on- trend” academically.
+This style of plotting is “on- trend” academically. <br>

 The tutorial uses data from a behavioral decision task – the Framed Gambling Task (FGT).
 The dependent variable is proportion of gambles, the within-subjects independent variables are trial block (1-4) and decision framing (gain, loss), and the between-subjects independent variable is feedback condition (full, minimal, partial).
 The code provided can be relatively easily adapted to any research with a continuous DV and a repeated measures IV.
 If you are interested in learning more about the properties of the FGT, see https://doi.org/10.1371/journal.pone.0204694